cobailab/cobailab.github.io/content/tour/index.md

   - block: markdown
     content:
       text: |-
         As a group, we study how biomacromolecules (including RNA, DNA, and proteins) take shape, move, interact, and carry out biological functions.
-We combine experimental data, molecular simulations, theoretical models, and artificial intelligence to turn complex molecular behavior into clear and predictive understanding.
+We combine experimental approaches, synthetic biology, computational modeling, and artificial intelligence to turn complex molecular behavior into clear and predictive understanding.

         These approaches help us uncover the physical principles that govern biomolecular structure and function and guide the design of functional biomolecules and nucleic-acid-based therapeutics.
 Our research connects fundamental biophysics with broader applications in biology, medicine, and biomolecular engineering.